pkerpedjiev/emptypipes/_posts/2016-07-03-d3-panning-and-zooming.md

 gMain.call(zoom)
 ```

-Now we start with an already zoomed in view **and** we can zoom in and out using the
+Now we start with an already zoomed in view **and** can zoom in and out using the
 mouse.

 <svg class="fig4"></svg>